klaraguan/klaraguan.github.io/_pages/about.md

         </div>

         <p>
             I am a PhD student at the <a href="https://ischool.utexas.edu/" target="_blank">the School of Information at UT Austin</a>.
 I am extremely fortunate to be advised by <a href="https://ischool.utexas.edu/profiles/soo-young-rieh" target="_blank">Prof. Soo Young Rieh</a>.
-My research focuses on advancing Human-Computer Interaction.
-Specifically, I am interested in developing accessible technologies for people with disabilities.
-I hope to use technology to improve quality of life.
+My research focuses on advancing Human-Computer Interaction and Search.
+Specifically, I am interested in rethinking technologies that can bridge thinking and reflection.
         </p>

         <p>